ekstremedia/philips-hue-python-aurora-alert/README.md

 ###

-Change lights accordinging to data from nasa.gov's kpindex
+Change lights accordinging to data from NOAA's kpindex API

     python3 aurora_notification.py

+To test with specific kp-index values, add a index as a parameter to see light change to this:

+    python3 aurora_notification.py 3

 Add this script to crontab to run every 5 minute: